 Soft and extra extra chewy cookies loaded with crunchy chocolate covered pretzels and topped with sea salt.

-As you can tell, my chocolate kick continues this week.
+My chocolate kick continues this week!
 We’re continuing the chocolate madness with chewy chocolate covered pretzel cookies, a variation of the most popular cookie recipe on my website.
-Please tell me you’ve had my chewy chocolate chunk cookies before.
+Please tell me you’ve tried my chewy chocolate chip cookies before.
 Nodding your head, right?
 How good are they?

 I have the recipe memorized and something tells me you do too.

 I use the same exact cookie dough for today’s chewy chocolate covered pretzel cookies.
 But before I get to the chocolate covered pretzel business, let me tell you what makes this cookie dough so popular.

 Chewy Cookie Secrets!